 The World of Natural Health

 What exactly is ‘Naturopathic Health’ or ‘Holistic Healthcare’?
 There is a lot of ambiguity and confusion surrounding these terms, so I thought I’d add this introductory section to (hopefully) provide a little more clarity.

 ‘Natural/Holistic Health’ actually encompasses a broad range of therapies from Nutrition to Herbal Medicine to Naturopathy to Aromatherapy to Acupuncture to Physical therapies/Massage to Hydrotherapy to Homeopathy to Flower Remedies to Energetic therapies.
 Phew!
 So as you can see, it can be a bit of a vague term..
 The reality is that individual therapists often adopt individual approaches, using a single therapy or combination of therapies depending on their training or preferences.
 In addition, the terms can vary from country to country.
 For example in Australia, a ‘Naturopath’ will typically use a combination of nutrition, herbal medicine and massage therapy.
 Whereas in the UK, a ‘Naturopath’ generally only uses nutrition, energetic medicine and massage and generally does not practice herbal medicine!
 When looking for a practitioner, do some digging on what qualifications they have and what their preferred range of therapies is.

 My Grouch with the Labels ‘Alternative’ or ‘Complimentary’ Medicine

 Natural Health as a generalisation is sometimes called Alternative or Complimentary medicine.
 In truth I don’t like either of these labels.
 The former ‘Alternative Medicine’ almost implies that it is a less effective alternative to drugs, and also implies that you need to use 1 approach or the other (standard medicine or natural medicine) rather than combining approaches.
 Then latter term ‘complimentary’ I’m not too fussed about either, as it implies inferiority to standard drug therapy, something that can compliment it rather than be a stand alone approach (whereas in some areas, natural therapies are in fact far superior!)
-So I just like plain old ‘Natural Health; or ‘Holistic Healthcare’.
+So how about just plain old ‘Natural Health; or ‘Holistic Healthcare’ ?!?

 What Do I Practice?